uduvudu/uduvudu/README.md

 Current State
 -------------
 The library is now working in all recent major browsers.
-Right now the libary can read RDF in Turtle, N-Triple, RDF/XML and JSON-LD thorugh the [rdf-ext](https://github.com/zazukoians/rdf-ext/) library.
+Right now the libary can read RDF in Turtle, N-Triple, RDF/XML and JSON-LD through the [rdf-ext](https://github.com/zazukoians/rdf-ext/) library.

 A [live demo on DBpedia](http://dbpedia.exascale.info/) data is available as a proof of concept application.